NADRA Embraces Massive Digital Transformation, Gender Parity: Chairman - UrduPoint

 NADRA Embraces Massive Digital Transformation, Gender Parity: Chairman

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Aug, 2022 ) :National Database and Registration Authority (NADRA) Chairman Muhammad Tariq Malik on Friday said the authority embraced massive digital transformation through procedural and structural reforms during the last one year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Aug, 2022 ) :National Database and Registration Authority (NADRA) Chairman Muhammad Tariq Malik said the authority embraced massive digital transformation through procedural and structural reforms during the last one year.

-He, while talking to ptv, said some 43 initiatives were planned during the period to digitalise NADRA and to improve the service delivery, while 27 of them had been completed.
+Talking to ptv, he said that some 43 initiatives were planned during the period to digitalise NADRA and to improve its service delivery.
+Out of those initiatives, 27 had been completed.

-While informing further about the reforms introduced in NADRA during the last one year, Malik said some 100 new centres were established in the far-flung areas of the country besides improving the facilities in the existing ones to provide hassle-free services to the people and to end the long queues that used be a routine outside almost every NADRA office.
+Further informing about the reforms, Malik said that some 100 new centres were established in the far-flung areas of the country, besides improving the facilities in the existing ones to provide hassle-free services to the people, and to end the long queues that used be a routine outside almost every NADRA office.

-The authority also set up public engagement programme and held open courts to resolve grievances of the public, he added.
+The authority also set up public engagement programme and held open courts to resolve grievances of the people, he added.

-The chairman further said NADRA had eased the registration process for women and allowed women to get themselves and their children registered with the national database without being escorted by a male member of the family.
+The chairman further said that NADRA had eased the registration process for women and allowed them to get themselves and their children registered with the national database without having to be escorted by a male member of the family.

 The authority, he said, expedited the registration process that increased the number of daily registrations from 70,000 to 125,000, and majority of them were youngsters and women.